zuozhenggh/learning-library/developer-library/mytodoreact/setup-dev-environment/README.md

 Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl/

-# Lab 1 --  Setup OCI, OKE, ATP and Cloud shell
+# Part 1 --  Setup OCI, Cloud shell, OKE, ATP and

-## Introduction
+## **Summary**

+In this part of the lab, you will configure your development environment and collect information that will be used later throughout this workshop

-### Objectives
+### Objectives of Part I

-* Register to an OCI Free Tier instance
+* Setup an OCI account
+* Launch Cloud Shell
-* Download the workshop code and scripts
+* Download the workshop code and scripts from GitHub
-* Collect information that will be used later throughout this workshop
-* Set up a two nodes OKE cluster
+* Set up an OCI Compartment and install a two nodes OKE cluster
-* Create the ATP database
+* Create the ATP database, the user schema and a database table
+* Install GraalVM
 * Create an OCI Registry and Auth key

-### What Do You Need?
+## **STEP 1**: Setup your OCI Account and Launch the Cloud Shell

-* An Oracle Cloud paid account or free trial with credits.
+ 1. An Oracle Cloud paid account or free trial with credits.
 To sign up for a trial account with $300 in credits for 30 days, click [here](http://oracle.com/cloud/free).
  You will not be able to complete this workshop with the 'Always Free' account.
 Make sure that you select the free trial account with credits.

-## **STEP 1**: Launch the Cloud Shell
+2. Launch Cloud Shell

 Cloud Shell is a small virtual machine running a Bash shell which you access through the OCI Console.
-Cloud Shell comes with a pre-authenticated CLI which is set to the OCI Console tenancy home page region.
-It also provides up-to-date tools and utilities.
+It comes with a pre-authenticate CLI pre-installed and configured so you can immediately start working in your tenancy without having to spend time on installation and configuration!

 Click the Cloud Shell icon in the top-right corner of the Console.